Measuring risk contagion in financial networks with CoVaR: Measuring CoVaR

 \subsection{Measuring CoVaR under different model assumptions}

-In this section, we show direct consequences of \Cref{thm:bivCoVaRmain} for particular underlying distributions discussed in this paper which are relevant for systemic risk modeling as well.
-The models considered provide a flavor of results expected, although computations for complex networks are more complicated, as we will see in \Cref{sec:bipnet}.
+In this section, we show the direct consequences of \Cref{thm:bivCoVaRmain} for various underlying distributions discussed in this paper, in particular asymptotically dependent, Gaussian copula, and Marshall-Olkin copula models.
+These models provide a flavor of expected results, although computations for complex networks are more complicated, as we will see in \Cref{sec:bipnet}.